MPL 11x11x1 / N38 - neodymium magnet

 Disadvantages of neodymium magnets:

-• They can break as they are extremely fragile when subjected to a strong impact.
+- They are fragile when subjected to a strong impact.
 If the magnets are exposed to impacts, we recommend using magnets in a steel housing.
-The steel housing in the form of a holder protects the magnet from impacts and simultaneously increases its overall strength,
+The steel housing in the form of a holder protects the magnet from impacts and at the same time increases its overall strength,

-• Magnets lose their strength due to exposure to high temperatures.
-In most cases, when the temperature exceeds 80°C, these magnets experience permanent loss in strength (although it is worth noting that this is dependent on the shape and size of the magnet).
+- Magnets lose their power due to exposure to high temperatures.
+In most cases, when the temperature exceeds 80°C, these magnets experience permanent reduction in strength (although it is worth noting that this is dependent on the form and size of the magnet).
 To avoid this problem, we offer special magnets marked with the [AH] symbol, which exhibit high temperature resistance.
 They can operate even at temperatures as high as 230°C or more,

 The magnet coating contains nickel, so be cautious if you have a nickel allergy.